Who We Are?

 Why We Do It?

-Slogan: Community Excellence built on Transparency and Accountability (CETA)
+Slogan: Community Excellence through Transparency and Accountability (CETA)

-The lack of water in Africa for drinking and irrigation is a common concern for many people.
-Several West African countries have unconsciously neglected their northern areas.
-The areas are predominantly semi-arid and very poor compared to the general indigenous populations.
-According to the World Commission on Environment and Development statistics, more than one-third of Africa is under the threat of desertification.
+Water scarcity for drinking and irrigation remains a pressing challenge.
+Many West African countries have historically neglected their northern territories, which are predominantly semi-arid and experience higher poverty levels than the general population.
+Data from the World Commission on Environment and Development indicates that more than one-third of Africa is threatened by desertification.
 (Online source: http://www.fao.org/docrep/Z5700E/z5700e03.htm)

 Why It Took So Long?

-UTAP has created an environment where built knowledge through concerted years of an educational drive.
-We have cultivated a community of diverse and skilled professionals who leads with integrity, serve as ethical stewards, and advocate for progress.
+UTAP has established a robust environment built on years of dedicated educational initiatives.
+We have cultivated a diverse community of skilled professionals who lead with integrity, act as ethical stewards, and advocate for sustainable progress.